roy-rishi/song-logger/README.md

 # song-logger
- Log songs playing on Spotify
+ Log songs playing on Spotify.
  These logs can be processed with [roy-rishi/spotify-data-processor](https://github.com/roy-rishi/spotify-data-processor), or any other utility

 ## set-up